In today’s post I’m sharing some basic fitness terms for beginners.

 I know how overwhelming it can be when you’re just starting to live a healthy lifestyle.
 You can spend hours online researching different kinds of diets or workouts.
 Which is better: paleo or whole 30?
 Strength training or cardio?
 What about pre and post workout fueling?
 There’s so much information out there that it’s easy to get confused.

 I know it took me awhile to get a handle on the basics when it came to working out.
-I didn't know a set from HIIT.
-Today I thought I'd share some of the most common fitness and workout terms.
+I didn’t know a set from HIIT.
+Today I thought I’d share some of the most common fitness and workout terms.
 I would have loved this information when I was just starting out.
 Interested in more fitness posts like this one?
 Check out my fitness page.

 Rep aka (repetition) One rep is one movement of an exercise.
 For example, if you’re doing a squat it’s going from standing straight to squatting to standing up straight again.
 If a move is done on both sides, one at the time, a rep is doing the exercise once on both sides.
 If you’re doing a lunge, doing it for both your right leg and then your left is one rep.